Amazon Prime Day 2 Amazon devices deals: Best Early Access Sale offers

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day 2 Amazon devices deals: Best Early Access Sale offers Echo dots, fire tablets and more
+Best Prime Day 2 deals on Amazon devices: Early Access Sale offers on Echo dots, fire tablets and more

 Whether you’re considering one of the brand’s Alexa devices or a tablet, these are the best savings

-Kicking off today with deals dropping until Wednesday, the 48-hour event offers whopping discounts on big-ticket items spanning everything from air fryers, robot vacuums, mattresses and beauty to gaming consoles, laptops, and other big-name tech.
+With deals dropping until midnight tonight, the 48-hour event offers whopping discounts on big-ticket items spanning everything from air fryers, robot vacuums, mattresses and beauty to gaming consoles, laptops, and other big-name tech.

-However, given that it’s an Amazon event, some of the most competitive deals are found on its own-brand devices.

 To help take the stress out of the sales saga, our crack team of shopping experts are tracking the best offers as soon as they land.
 We’ll be sourcing the best deals across all of Amazon’s products as well as on home appliances, Apple devices, fitness buys and alcohol.
 Read on for the best deals.